-The body being one of if not the most sacred pieces of humanity, is also often one of the most scrutinized, abused and controlled entities of our society.
-It has been used to judge, influence and portray humanity, creating a classification system to which certain validations are required for participation.
-The body, and its representations, have also been used to spark debate, incite protest and warrant further study into its meaning to science, politics and art.
+The body being one of if not the most sacred pieces of humanity, is also often one of the most scrutinized, abused, and controlled entities of our society.
+It has been used to judge, influence, and portray humanity, creating a classification system to which certain validations are required for participation.
+The body, and its representations, have also been used to spark debate, incite protest and warrant further study into its meaning to science, politics, and art.
 The body has been used to make political statements against censorship and control as well as promote beauty in the human form.
-This duality sometimes gives way to endless debate about the body’s representation in society.
+This duality sometimes gives way to endless debates about the body’s representation in society.

-I will examine three artists and their works that I believe help demonstrate societal outlook on the body.
-Barbara Kruger, David Hammons and Robert Mapplethorpe all prominent in their fields of study with interesting works that deal directly with the human body.
-Critical, Controversial and Timely, these artist demonstrated the use of the body as medium, as a representation of judgment and to fight against laws that set to determine who was in control of its essence.
+I will examine three artists and their works that I believe help demonstrate a societal outlook on the body.
+Barbara Kruger, David Hammons, and Robert Mapplethorpe all prominent in their fields of study with interesting works that deal directly with the human body.
+Critical, Controversial, and Timely, these artists demonstrated the use of the body as a medium, as a representation of judgment and to fight against laws that set to determine who was in control of its essence.
 The question I have is whether or not the use of the body in art is the most effective way to examine social inequities and help progress the surrounding conversation?

 America the Beautiful, 1968 is a stark reminder of the Dred Scott decision of 1857 that spoke to the validity of citizenship of black people in the United States.
 By applying the flag as a reference Hammons brings into play the inconsistency of the American government in providing liberties to its black citizens.
 Using Derrick Bell’s research on critical race theory as a premise, I believe Hammons used art to communicate issues of the community that previously fell on deaf ears.
 By imploring these thoughts in his work, he (Hammons) invites the viewer to examine the interpretations of American history and how it’s consistently played out unfavorably in the American justice system.

-Barbara Kruger, uses her work Untitled (Your body is a battleground), 1989 as a catalyst to the debate of women’s rights in the 80’s and was produced to coincide with the Women’s March on Washington.
-There were a rising number of demonstrations and protests in the 80’s because of new anti-abortion laws that were going directly against the verdict of the Roe V. Wade Supreme Court Decision of 1973.
+Barbara Kruger, uses her work Untitled (Your body is a battleground), 1989 as a catalyst to the debate of women’s rights in the ’80s and was produced to coincide with the Women’s March on Washington.
+There was a rising number of demonstrations and protests in the ’80s because of new anti-abortion laws that were going directly against the verdict of the Roe V. Wade Supreme Court Decision of 1973.
 Kruger’s work aligns the protests with the theory of Body Politics and control over the human body.